caarlos0/gophercon-2025/slides.md

 ![autoplay mute loop](bg.mp4)

-## Time to Go
+## ANSI Sequences in Go

-We can do the same with Lip Gloss and x/ansi
+We can do the same with Lip Gloss and `x/ansi`

 ```go
 import (